-5.44 An agreement to treat documents as confidential does not need to be formal.
+formal.
 A general understanding that communications of a particular nature will be treated in confidence will suffice.
-The understanding of confidentiality may be inferred from the circumstances in which the communication occurred, including the relationship between the parties and the nature of the information communicated.40
+The understanding of confidentiality may be inferred from the circumstances in which the communication occurred, including the relationship between the parties and the nature of the information communicated.

-5.45 To avoid doubt, s 4(10) confirms that the exemption applies to any documents communicated pursuant to any treaty or formal instrument on the reciprocal protection of classified information between the Australian Government and a foreign government (and their respective agencies) or an international organisation.

-5.46 Information communicated by an Australian Government agency to a foreign government can also fall under s 33(b) if it restates information the foreign government previously communicated to the agency in confidence.41
+- 5.49 Section 4(10) of the FOI Act confirms that the exemption applies to any documents communicated pursuant to any treaty or formal instrument on the reciprocal protection of classified information between the Australian Government and a foreign government (and their respective agencies) or an international organisation. - 5.50 Information communicated by an Australian Government agency to a foreign government may also fall under s 33(b) if it restates information the foreign government previously communicated to the agency in confidence.